FAQ

 Do I have to soak freeze-dried food?

 We strongly recommend it.
-Ferrets naturally don’t drink much water, so soaking helps with hydration and makes it easier to digest.
-Plus, it releases all those meaty smells they can’t resist.
+Ferrets naturally don't drink much water, so soaking helps with hydration and makes it easier to digest.
+It also releases all those meaty smells they can't resist.

 What temperature water should I use?

-Warm water works best (think cozy bath water, not boiling).
-It enhances aroma and makes it more appealing to picky eaters.
+Warm water works best — think cozy bath water, not boiling.
+It enhances aroma and makes the food more appealing to picky eaters.

 Why does my ferret's poop look different?